VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/03-add-health-checks.1.md

 ## Congratulations

 You have now included a health check in your Spring Boot application that's living in the OpenShift Container Platform.
-Click Summary for more details and suggested next steps.
+In the next step, we're going to add some base logging that will help us when debugging our application.